 The New Kanye Reaffirms His Love For President Trump On 'SNL'

 Don't let the new name fool you.
-Kanye West may have announced a name change to Ye this week, but he was up to his old shenanigans as the musical guest on the season premiere of SNL.
+Kanye West may have announced a name change to Ye this week, but he was up to his old shenanigans as the musical guest on the season premiere of Saturday Night Live.
 True to form, he closed the show with a MAGA-inspired monologue defending President Trump.

 It was a symbolic cap to the political spectacle of the past week: Another man in a position of privilege felt threatened enough to unleash a rant over his perceived freedoms under attack.